Koh Chang – Beaches

 There are some excellent snorkeling opportunities and great diving opportunities in Koh Chang National Park.
 Koh Chang is developing into a great diving destination.
 Koh Chang Marine National Park has many diving opportunities, from coral peaks, deep wrecks, shallow reefs.
 Visibility is often up to 30 or 40 meters during the high season.
 The best time to dive is between October and May.
 Even during the rainy season, there are many quiet days where diving is still going well.

-If you are considering diving in Koh Chang Scuba Zone, it is the first choice.
+If you are considering diving, then BB DIVERS it is the first choice.
 They have the most superior equipment and boats with relaxed environment and can be found in White Sands, Kae Bai and Lonely Beach.
-It is worth calling one of the stores and have a chat with Matt, Dee, Cyril or one of their instructors to hear about the latest offers, weather, course offerings and diving. http://www.scuba-kohchang.com/
+It is worth calling one of the stores and have a chat with one of their instructors to hear about the latest offers, weather, course offerings and diving.

 Around Koh Rang which is located in the south of the small islands can you find some of the most pristine coral reefs in Thailand, with large table corals.
 These reefs have a wide variety of marine life with fish, moray eels, stingrays and turtles.
 Large barracudas and mackerel also hunt around the reefs.
 Whale sharks are regular guests on the reef to the north and can be found throughout the season.